learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. Explain the CSS “box model” and the layout components that it consists of.
-Provide some usage examples.
+#### Q. Explain the CSS “box model” and the layout components that it consists of?
 The CSS box model is a rectangular layout paradigm for HTML elements that consists of the following:

 * **Content**: The content of the box, where text and images appear